ibexa/documentation-developer/docs/api/graphql_customization.md

 You can use it if your application requires custom GraphQL resources, for instance for Doctrine entities.

-To do so, create an `app/config/graphql/Query.types.yaml` file.
+To do so, create an `config/graphql/types/Query.types.yaml` file.
 It will be used as the GraphQL query root.

 In that file, add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).

+The custom schema should be created only after generating Ibexa schema to avoid problems, for example `Type "Domain" inherited by "Query" not found.`.
+To prevent this problem from occurring during deployment, add the generated schemas to the repository, you should also remember to update the schema in the event of any changes related to graphQL as well as when changing the environment, for example from dev to prod

 ### Configuration